 - Short hike down Plateau Walk for big rewards

 - Having the whole Plateau Walk to Kalang Falls to oneself; not a soul around

-The walk from the carpark to the top of the Walls with the famous lookout is maybe 20 minutes, and very easy to navigate.
+The walk from the carpark to the top of the Walls with the famous lookout is maybe 20 minutes and very easy to navigate.
 Give yourself time to set up the tripod and find the best spot to watch the sunrise.
 We watched the light over the mountains behind us bathe the valley in a crimson red before the sun peaked over the edge.
-It’s an unreal view seeing all the levels of the ridges and valleys in the distance, and the all the lights and shadows.
+It’s an unreal view seeing all the levels of the ridges and valleys in the distance, and all the lights and shadows.

 After sitting on the cliff-face for a few minutes, dangling our legs and listening to the birds sing, we kept walking along the Plateau Walk to get some different views of the valley, before turning back to the car and on to Kalang Falls, which is another 20min walk in the opposite direction from the car.
-These were an unreal series of falls over the mountains, and once you’re there you must as well crack on and make a proper day of it!
+These were an unreal series of falls over the mountains and once you’re there you might as well crack on and make a proper day of it!

 - Camera gear